ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 The overall goal of the project is to provide an architecture for efficiently processing large text corpora using Hadoop/MapReduce.
 This architecture consists of the following:

-* A set of changes to the Curator which allow it two new "modes" in which to operate:
+* New classes inheriting from the original Curator Client include:
-    1. local mode, which runs on each node in the Hadoop cluster and waits for input from the Hadoop process manager, and
+    1. a local client which runs on each node in the Hadoop cluster and waits for input from the Hadoop process manager.
-    2. master mode, which sets up the inputs for the Hadoop cluster and sends batch jobs to the cluster.
+    2. a master client which sets up the inputs for the Hadoop cluster and sends batch jobs to the cluster.

 * An interface to Hadoop, callable from the Master Curator.

 * A set of scripts to start the Curator in local mode on all nodes in the Hadoop cluster.

-The advantages to this system are as follows:
+The advantages to this system include:

-* It allows for (potentially massive) data parallelism, which scales linearly with the size of the Hadoop cluster, in a tool set which has been written to operate in a strictly linear fashion.
+* (Potentially massive) data parallelism, which scales linearly with the size of the Hadoop cluster, in a tool set which has been written to operate in a strictly linear fashion.

-* It allows for the pre-processing of a large corpora (for instance, after one annotation tool has been upgraded) with little user intervention, freeing up more time to solve research problems.
+* Pre-processing of large corpora (for instance, after one annotation tool has been upgraded) with little user intervention, freeing up more time to solve research problems.

 Use notes
 ----------------------------------------